Product Tutorials

 How long does a gel manicure last?

-Gel polish is much easier to apply and lasts four times as long as traditional nail polish because of the quick-drying formula.
+Gel polish is much easier to apply and lasts four times longer than regular nail polish because of the quick-drying formula.
 As a result, you'll be able to enjoy your stunning nail art for several weeks.

 Is gel polish bad for your nails?

 Gel polish does not harm your nails when applied and removed correctly.
-Consequently, don't be alarmed – unwind, give yourself a manicure, and have fun!
+So don't be alarmed – unwind, give yourself a manicure, and have fun!

 Any negative connotations you may have about gel polish stem from its tendency to stick to the nails like glue.
-It adheres to your nails with a gel formula, and then peeling it off can expose your natural nails beneath.
+Due to its gel formula, it adheres to your nails, and peeling it off can expose your natural nails beneath.
+But with proper after-care, you won't experience any issues with this application.

-After this treatment, your nails will be brittle and weak.
-Remember to follow the removal procedure outlined above and avoid over-buffing your skin.
+Remember to follow the removal procedure outlined below and avoid over-buffing your skin.

 Steps on how to use gel polish: